 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Lemon essential oil is a completely natural ingredient that also serves as a home health remedy.
-It’s extracted from the peel of fresh lemons using a “cold-pressing” process that pricks and rotates the peel as oil is released.
+It’s extracted from the peel of fresh lemons through steam extraction, or less often, through a “cold-pressing” process that pricks and rotates the peel as oil is released.

 Lemon essential oil can be diluted and applied topically to your skin, as well as diffused into the air and inhaled.
 Some people swear by lemon essential oil as an ingredient that fights exhaustion, helps with depression, clears your skin, kills harmful viruses and bacteria, and reduces inflammation.

 In recent years, the medical literature has started to catch up with the claims made by people who have used lemon essential oil for years.
 Read on to learn more about the benefits of lemon essential oil, possible side effects of using it, and more.

 You may have noticed that when you use lemon-scented products for cleaning your home, you feel more relaxed or uplifted and in a better mood afterward.

 Of course, some of that might be the natural result of sprucing up your environment, but the actual scent of lemons probably plays a part in that calming feeling.

 A small 2016 study found that lemon essential oil reduced anxiety among people after undergoing orthopedic surgery.

 Nausea and vomiting are two of the most common symptoms experienced in early pregnancy.
 There may be reason to believe that lemon essential oil can relieve (or at least decrease) the severity of these symptoms.